born-to-be-mad/spring-boot-testing/HELP.md

 * [Accessing Data with JPA](https://spring.io/guides/gs/accessing-data-jpa/)

 ## Run with docker
+* `docker pull dma1979/spring-boot-testing:latest` to pull the image from docker hub

-* `docker build -t testing-srv .` to build the image
+* `docker build -t spring-boot-testing .` to build the image
-* `docker run -p 8080:8080 testing-srv` to run the container
+* `docker run -p 8080:8080 spring-boot-testing` to run the container
 * `docker stop -t 0 $(docker ps -q)` to stop all running containers

 ## CI/CD

 Github actions are used for CI/CD.

 * The workflow is defined in `.github/workflows/ci-cd.yml`.
 The workflow is triggered on push to master and on pull requests.
 The workflow will build the project, run the tests and push the image to the github container registry.
 * `DOCKER_USERNAME` and `DOCKER_PASSWORD` secrets are required for the workflow to work.
 * `https://hub.docker.com/repository/docker/dma1979/spring-boot-testing` is the docker image repository.